Hiswe/a-count/ISOMORPHIC-OVERVIEW.md

 - I wanted to know how things work, so I didn't use any frameworks like [next.js](https://github.com/zeit/next.js/) or [create-react-app](https://github.com/facebook/create-react-app) that will build things for me that I don't truly understand.
 - I also wanted to make an exhaustive application: not a TODO app example.
-  There are plenty of those already, It's good to begin with but whenever you want to build something more, you're most of the time facing a wall…
+  There are plenty of those already, It's good to begin with but whenever you want to build something more complex, you'll have a hard time to stitch the piece togeter.

 In order to make it the most *real life* example this web-app will:

-- mutualise all the code we can
+- __mutualise all the code__ we can
-- support authentication
+- support __authentication__
-- support Internationalization (i18n)
+- support __Internationalization__ (i18n)
-- be testable (even if there isn't as much tests that I wanted 😨)
+- be __testable__ (even if there isn't as much tests that I wanted 😨)
-- should work even without JS in the browser
+- should __work without JS__ in the browser
   - I believe in progressive enhancement
-  - while developing, this allowed me to make API POST request without taking care about the redux actions.
+  - while developing, this allow to make API POST request without taking care about the redux actions.
-    Those can be handled in a second time.
+    Those can be created in a second time.
   - I will use `browser cookie` to store the JWT.
     It's the only way to store informations on the browser without relying on Javascript.
     Sadly a browser without JS & cookie is doomed 😔